fivetek/linksysre6500/README.md

 ---

-## 🔌 Step 1: Connect to RE6500 via UART
+## 🔌 Step 1: Connect to RE6500 via UART and to a TFTP

 1. Open the RE6500 case and locate the **UART header**.
    - TX, RX, GND pins (3.3V logic).